 We’re engaged with the issues of student debt and economic insecurity.

 We reject the cultures of violence, racism, patriarchy, homophobia and transphobia.

 The atmosphere is relaxed, the worship is informal and accessible, and the tea kettle is on the stove.
 During the week we offer an open door, a quiet place, and a listening ear, as well as discussion groups, Bible studies, and social activities.
 We are committed to engagement with all of creation, so here you will also find social activism on behalf of the poor, the marginalized, and the oppressed.

-In the 1960s musicians such as Joni Mitchell, Richie Havens, Gordon Lightfoot, The Byrds, and Janis Joplin made Canterbury House one of the finest intimate venues in the United States.
+In particular, Canterbury House has been known as a haven for anti-war activists, and for being one of the premier small concert venues in the country.
+In the 1960s, musicians such as Joni Mitchell, Richie Havens, Gordon Lightfoot, The Byrds, and Janis Joplin made Canterbury House one of the finest intimate venues in the United States.
 The Students for a Democratic Society, with leaders like Alan Haber and Tom Hayden, met in the House’s basement to plan actions in protest against the Vietnam War.
-In the current decade, Canterbury House has hosted musicians such as Michelle Chamuel, Theo Katzman, and Joey Dosik, as well as harboring the Student Union of Michigan, a campus activist organization.
+In the current decade, Canterbury House has hosted musicians such as Michelle Chamuel, Theo Katzman, and Joey Dosik, as well as hosting the Student Union of Michigan, a campus activist organization.